nagypeter/weblogic-operator-tutorial/tutorials/update.application.md

 ![](images/update.application/003.wercker.run.png)

-During th build go back to your domain resource definition (*domain.yaml*) file and add the following entry to the `spec:` part.
+During the build go back to your domain resource definition (*domain.yaml*) file and add the following entry to the `spec:` part.
 For example after the `serverStartPolicy: "IF_NEEDED"` line:
 ```
 spec:
   [ ... ]